OisinWrites/Store-Bought/README.md

        -Error resolved after wrapping content in a li
-    4. -Recipes page on large screens pushes beyond background on right -CSS code doesn't seem to be the issue, will delete and add html to problem solve
+    4. -Recipes page on large screens pushes beyond background on right -CSS code doesn't seem to be the issue, will delete and add html to problem solve -Issue is with section element, adjusting width to a % is helping

 ## Deployment